AvolitesLtd/TitanManual/docs/titan-basics.md

 **Diamond 9 and Arena only:** The Network Switch inside the console has an independent UPS system which allows the network switch to continue to run while the console is power cycled.
-When the console is shut down the network switch will continue to run for about 5 minutes.
+When the console is shut down the network switch will continue to run for about 5 minutes, or until mains power is removed.
 This is important when a backup console is running the show through the network switch in the console, as it allows the main console to be power cycled without losing the network link to the stage.